ericseppanen/json-parser-toy/README.md

 2. I'm not going to build a JSON serializer.
 My goal will only be to consume JSON text and output a structured tree containing the data (a lot like [`serde_json::Value`](https://docs.serde.rs/serde_json/value/enum.Value.html) ).
-3. I'll be using [`nom` 5.1](https://docs.rs/nom/5.1.2/nom/).
-There is a newer 6.0 alpha release out at the time of this writing, but I'm going to ignore it until it has a stable version number.
+3. I'll be using [`nom` 7.0](https://docs.rs/nom/7.0/nom/).
+I'll try to keep this post updated when new major versions are released.
 4. Some of the code I write will violate the usual `rustfmt` style.
 This isn't because I hate `rustfmt`; far from it!
 But as you'll see, `nom` code can look a little weird, so it's sometimes more readable if we bend the styling rules a